Thursday, 28 October 2021

 Tapanui County Council

-Peter Miller forwarded a subscription-list for assistance to Edward Peters (better known as "Black Peter"), the first discoverer of gold in Otago.— Cr McNab stated that Black Peter, who was at present living at Balclutha, was in reduced circumstances, and as this was a matter of pure charity, he moved to the effect that a donation of £5 be granted, provided the council has the necessary power. — Mr Cotton seconded the proposition, which was carried. -Otago Daily Times, 14/12/1885.
+Peter Miller forwarded a subscription-list for assistance to Edward Peters (better known as "Black Peter"), the first discoverer of gold in Otago. — Cr McNab stated that Black Peter, who was at present living at Balclutha, was in reduced circumstances, and as this was a matter of pure charity, he moved to the effect that a donation of £5 be granted, provided the council has the necessary power. — Mr Cotton seconded the proposition, which was carried. -Otago Daily Times, 14/12/1885.

 Our Tapanui correspondent telegraphs: "Mr Vincent Pyke, M.H.R., lectured here last night to a good house, the subject being 'Back and Forth.'
 Professor Ulrich, who is examining the district on mineralogy at the request of the Minister of Mines, was on the platform, and in the course of some brief remarks recommended the settlers strongly to go in for forest planting, as the land was very suitable.
 Mr Pyke was requested to give a political address, but declined, as the Ministry had not promulgated their policy, saying he declined to fight shadows.
 The lecture was free, and the subscriptions at the door in aid of the Black Peter fund were small.
-In the course of his remarks Mr Pyke mentioned that the Tapanui town contributed more to the Peter fund than Dumdin, although the black man's original discovery opened a goldfield that yielded an immense quantity of precious metal." -Evening Star, 16/1/1886.
+In the course of his remarks Mr Pyke mentioned that the Tapanui town contributed more to the Peter fund than Dunedin, although the black man's original discovery opened a goldfield that yielded an immense quantity of precious metal." -Evening Star, 16/1/1886.

 THE BLACK PETER FUND.

-As this district owed not a little of its former prosperity to the work of Black Peter, as pioneer of the Otago goldfields, and the fund being raised elsewhere for his relief, yet wants a little of reaching the required amonnt of £50, which must be speedily raised in order to entitle to the Government grant of an equal amount, we have much pleasure in stating that subscriptions will be gladly received at this Office, or by Mr George Coombe, Commercial Hotel, which will be duly acknowledged.
+As this district owed not a little of its former prosperity to the work of Black Peter, as pioneer of the Otago goldfields, and the fund being raised elsewhere for his relief, yet wants a little of reaching the required amount of £50, which must be speedily raised in order to entitle to the Government grant of an equal amount, we have much pleasure in stating that subscriptions will be gladly received at this Office, or by Mr George Coombe, Commercial Hotel, which will be duly acknowledged.
 The following information with reference to Black Peter was furnished by Mr Walter Miller, Otago Heads, who expresses his strong personal sympathy with the movement: — "In the beginning of the year previous to Gabriel Reid's discovery, Peter was fencing for me at Roxburgh Station, and while sinking the posts he found the color, and during his spare hours in the evenings prospected about the creeks and got a little gold.
 This aroused his enthusiasm, and when he finished his contract with me, strange to say, instead of setting into regular work to mine on my property, he quietly rigged himself out, started up country, and began to work in earnest at Evan's Flat.
 There he also found the colour, but owing to rather deep alluvial sinking, large flow of water, indifferent appliances, and his means giving out, poor, plucky Peter had to abandon his cherished object shortly before Mr Reid made his great discovery at Tuapeka.
-I always thought, and still think, that Peter shonld have been rewarded by Government, because, though he did not make a rich find like Mr Reid, who can tell how much the prospecting efforts of the former had to do with directing the latter to the goal of his great success.
+I always thought, and still think, that Peter should have been rewarded by Government, because, though he did not make a rich find like Mr Reid, who can tell how much the prospecting efforts of the former had to do with directing the latter to the goal of his great success.
 It is sad to think that Peter is now in want, and I think his case has strong claim upon the community for pecuniary assistance especially upon those who have been largely benefitted by the goldfields, and I would suggest that an urgent call be made upon property owners in and around Dunedin to subscribe liberally to this laudable object.
 I think town property is greatly enhanced in value, and the commercial interest greatly fostered by the discovery of our goldfields.
 Therefore I hope that a generous effort will be made to place in comfort and above want for the rest of his days one who in a humble way has done good service to the country, and who is now well up in years and unfit for active work." -Bruce Herald, 26/1/1886.

 Latest